 The Pros and Cons of Replication:

-Replication is the process of copying and moving your business data from one storage system to another so that is can be quickly recovered in the event of a disaster.
-The main two ways that replication is achieved is through synchronous replication and asynchronous replication.
+Replication is the process of copying and moving your business data from one storage system to another so that it can be quickly recovered in the event of a disaster.
+The main two ways that replication is achieved are through synchronous replication and asynchronous replication.
+With this solution, the system is designed with a worst-case scenario in mind to ensure a full-scale disaster recovery aspect.

 During synchronous replication, when data is saved on the primary system, the copy is overridden immediately with the new data so that there is no downtime between the point of saving and the redundancy being updated.